mtfurlan/mtfurlan.github.io/_posts/2021-12-08-clang-vs-apple-clang.markdown

 ## Methodology:
-* Take list of diagnostic flags from [clang 13.0.0](https://releases.llvm.org/13.0.0/tools/clang/docs/DiagnosticsReference.html#w-pragma-messages)
+* Take list of diagnostic flags expected in each version of clang
-* Test each flag individually in clang 9..12 and apple clang whatever I can get my hands on
+* Run each one on apple clang
-* Document where each flag was added
+* document difference

 ### Getting Apple Clang
 Download Command Line Tools for Xcode X.Y from